villares/lousa-magica/README-EN.md

 #### Materials

-* Arduino (or variations) with at least 4 analog pins;
+* Arduino (or similar board) with at least 4 analog pins;
 * USB cable to link up the Arduino to the computer;
 * 4 to 6 linear  10kΩ potentiometers (type "B") (you can use 2 or 3 but it's not as cool);
 * Protoboard and jumpers;
 * Computer with monitor (or a laptop) Linux, Mac ou Windows.
-Use a big TV or a projector to make a bigger impact on the guests.
+Use a big TV or a projector to make a bigger impact on the guests!
-* Optional: button or mercury switch (the computer keyboard may be used) and 10kΩ resistor  (if it's a button/switch connected to a pin other than `D13`);
+* Optional: button or mercury tilt switch (the computer keyboard may be used instead) and 10kΩ resistor  (if it's a button/switch connected to a pin other than `D13`);

 #### Setup instructions